Kohls

 The Offer: 10 cents per participating Box Top.
 Hundreds of products.
 High annual limits.

-The Skinny: These guys have truly figured this stuff out over seven years.
-The best coordinator materials, by far.
+The Skinny: These guys have truly figured this stuff out over the past decade.
+The best coordinator materials by far.
 New, strong brands each year.
 Heavy promotional support through product tagging and consumer advertising.
 More and more groups making significant dollars ($1,000-plus).
+They’ve now even invited non-GM brands (Kleenex, Ziploc) into the mix.
 The best of the bunch by far.

 Grocery Store Receipts: A